Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: O2O Safe RL with Value Pre-Alignment

+This schedule increases $(K_p,K_i)$ when $\bar c_t>c_{th}$ to raise low-frequency gain and accelerate correction, and decreases $(K_p,K_i)$ when $\bar c_t<c_{th}$ to avoid overreaction and improve stability.
+The schedule increases $K_d$ when $\sigma_t$ is large to provide additional damping against short-horizon volatility. {$K_d$ tends to plateau naturally once $\sigma_t$ stabilizes.} The minimum and maximum bounds of each PID gain are set to 0.1 and 10 times its initial value, respectively. {Since $K_d$ is non-decreasing by design, we set $K_{d,\min}$ only to keep notation consistent with $(K_{p,\min},K_{i,\min})$.} }

+Appendix~\ref{sensitivity_apid} demonstrates that these parameters are easy to tune but also robust in their own selection (e.g., same across all environments in the experiments).

 In a nutshell, combining VPA and aPID leads to our proposed framework Marvel: 1) Given the pretrained policy and Q-functions from offline learning, Marvel first applies VPA to align the pretrained Q-functions for both reward and cost using the offline dataset; 2) Marvel next utilizes Lagrangian-based online safe RL algorithms to further finetune both the pretrained policy and aligned Q-functions, by using aPID to update the Lagrange multipliers.
-We present the algorithmic framework of Marvel in \cref{sec:algo}.
-Here VPA and aPID work in concert to guarantee the superior performance of Marvel: aPID addresses the Lagrange multiplier mismatch problem and quickly pushes down the potential high cost resulted by VPA, whereas VPA facilitates active exploration of high-reward state-action pairs and the usage of the pretrained policy as a warm-start for fast online finetuning with aPID control.
+We present the algorithmic framework of Marvel in Appendix~\ref{sec:algo}.

+Here VPA and aPID work in concert: aPID addresses the Lagrange multiplier mismatch problem and quickly pushes down the potential high cost resulted by VPA, whereas VPA facilitates active exploration of high-reward state-action pairs and the usage of the pretrained policy as a warm-start for fast online finetuning with aPID control.